Akasaka Palace

 The palace was originally built as the Imperial Palace for the Crown Prince (東宮御所, Tōgū Gosho) in 1909.
-Today the palace is designated by the Government of Japan as an official accommodation for visiting state dignitaries.
+The palace is designated as an official accommodation for visiting state dignitaries by the government of Japan.
 Located in the Moto-Akasaka, Minato, Tokyo, the building took on its present function in 1974, having previously been an imperial detached palace.
 In 2009 the palace was designated as a National Treasure of Japan.